Chatano/Chatano/README.md

 ## I am Frontend Engineer and, sometimes, I work on mobile and backend projects!

-- 🟣  My main stack is React, Next.js and Typescript;
+- 🟣  My main stack is React, Next.js, Typescript and React Native (with Expo);
 - 🎡  I have more than 4 years (since 2021, I work on international companies and projects)
 - 🥅  Main goals: Being a team lead, create my own content for people on web development and be a Full Stack developer (React and Node.js)